"What does it profit a man to gain the whole world and forfeit his soul?"

 - I'll use my skills however I want.

-- My abilities are mine to sell to top bidder.
+- My abilities are mine to sell to the highest bidder.

 - Loyalty is for suckers.